 That is why many non-primitive triples are just scaled copies of smaller ones.

-If (a,b,c)(a,b,c) is a Pythagorean triple and kk is a positive integer, then (ka,kb,kc)(ka,kb,kc) is also a Pythagorean triple because
+Step 2a — Scale a triple you already know.
+If (a,b,c)(a,b,c) is a Pythagorean triple and kk is a positive integer, then (ka,kb,kc)(ka,kb,kc) is also one, because

 (ka)2+(kb)2=k2a2+k2b2=k2(a2+b2)=k2c2=(kc)2(ka)^2 + (kb)^2 = k^2a^2 + k^2b^2 = k^2(a^2+b^2) = k^2c^2 = (kc)^2